AmeerZeya/Customer-Relationship-Manager/README.md

 # Usage

-All the web app operations as follows
+## 1) Create new entry

-## Create
+User can create an entity with first name , last name and email address.
-User can create an entity with first name , last name and email address
+This entry would be saved in the mySql DB.

 ![image](https://user-images.githubusercontent.com/82048817/167896007-d9e6de0e-4131-4206-9c6d-923e032d4e20.png)

-## Update
+## 2) Update already present entry
-User can update the entity details present in the DB
+Clicking on the update link , the corresponding entity is fetched from the mySql db

 -click in update button
 ![image](https://user-images.githubusercontent.com/82048817/167897592-2cb54896-9896-4c4b-902b-2cc0e95e495c.png)